hpatnadeeshan/MS-1/README.md

 I carefully followed the pre-planned procedures when testing my web page to ensure a complete assessment.
 Chrome, Firefox, Opera, and Edge are the four widely used browsers I selected to test the website at the beginning.
 Using a thorough methodology, I was able to evaluate cross-browser compatibility and spot any discrepancies or problems that might exist across various platforms.

 I made use of the Google Chrome developer tools to assess the website's performance.
 To imitate desktop and tablet viewpoints, I tested for a range of screen sizes, starting with the smallest and working my way up to the largest.
-This allowed me to verify that the website offered an seamless user interface and adjusted correctly to various screen sizes.
+This allowed me to verify that the website offered a seamless user interface and adjusted correctly to various screen sizes.

 I used the element.style box in the Chrome tools' style section a lot while testing.
 Before adding my styling to the actual code, this functionality let me evaluate and confirm it.
 I could play with various categories and find any mistakes or missing parts by making changes to the actual document (editing in HTML).
 I carefully copied the correct code and smoothly implemented it into my codebase when the necessary change was confirmed.

 I also evaluated the website's performance and accessibility using Google Lighthouse.
 This tool offered perceptions into potential development areas.
 I concentrated on reducing image sizes in order to improve performance.
 I tried to reduce the size of the files without sacrificing visual quality by scaling down the photographs and properly compressing them.
-The website became quicker and more responsive as a result of this optimisation.
+The website became quicker and more responsive as a result of this optimization.

-I gave careful consideration to the contrast ratio of the font colours selected on the page in purposes of easy access.
-I made sure that the contrast among the text and its background was sufficient to satisfy accessibility standards so that individuals with visual disabilities could easily read it.
+I gave careful consideration to the contrast ratio of the font colours selected on the page for the purpose of easy access.
+I made sure that the contrast between the text and its background was sufficient to satisfy accessibility standards so that individuals with visual disabilities could easily read it.
 I tried to make the material easily readable for everyone who looked at it by choosing acceptable colour schemes and modifying the formatting as necessary.

 I added visually masked texts to improve accessibility even further.
 I took measures to make sure that crucial details, including labels for form inputs, were seen by screen readers by employing methods like visibly hidden CSS classes or the aria-label attribute.
 For visually challenged viewers, these hidden texts offered additional context, ensuring that they could engage with and comprehend the content efficiently.